 |Of which "MHBK New Car Loans" for purchasing of an environmentally friendly car||269||310||253||280||191||172|

 - Note: Foreign currency–denominated balances have been converted to Japanese yen at exchange rates as of each time.

 Leveraging its accumulated know–how in project finance, MHBK is proactively providing financing for such renewable energy projects as those involving solar power, solar thermal, and wind power generation.
-Regarding large–scale development projects, MHBK is working to ensure due consideration for environment–friendliness in accordance with the "Equator Principles."
+Regarding large–scale development projects, MHBK is working to ensure due consideration for the environment and society in accordance with the "Equator Principles."

 Finance for Environmentally–Conscious Companies

-MHBK offers "Mizuho Eco–Assist" and "Mizuho Eco Private Placement" environmentally conscious financing products with below–market interest rates to respond to the working capital and investment capital needs of companies that are practicing environmentally conscious management or proactively addressing environmental problems, and to companies investing in facilities to improve the environment.
+MHBK offers "Mizuho Eco–Assist" and "Mizuho Eco Private Placement" environmentally conscious financing products to respond to the working capital and investment capital needs of companies that are practicing environmentally conscious management or proactively addressing environmental problems, and to companies investing in facilities to improve the environment.